Kirkstall: Notable events

 The Kirkstall Brewery site was converted into a large hall of residence for students of Leeds Metropolitan University.
 Other developments in Kirkstall include the Morrisons shopping complex, off the A65 road, by the river.

 Filming of The Beiderbecke Affair took place partly in Kirkstall, using houses around Abbeydale Oval with other scenes shot throughout the area and Moor Grange.

 The Kirkstall Festival takes place every year in the grounds of the abbey on the second Saturday in July since 1981.
 It is a festival of music, local arts and crafts, and is organised by volunteers of the KVCA (Kirkstall Valley Community Association).

+Kirkstall Art Trail takes place every year, on the third weekend of July, since it began in 2015.
+The event attracted over 100 artists, workshops and activities in 2024.
+The variety of venues used include private houses, Kirkstall Abbey, Hollybush Conservation Centre, cafes and retail.
+It is organised by a small committee made up of volunteers.
+During the COVID-19 pandemic the Art Trail was put on hold, and they created a Living Advent Trail during the winter of 2020, which now takes place every year.

 Landmarks

 Kirkstall is rich in historic sites and monuments.
-St. Stephen's churchyard has fine 19th century grave markers.
+St Stephen's churchyard has fine 19th century grave markers.
 Other landmarks include an elegant early 19th century stone monument on the A65 road near the Kirkstall Forge site.
 A plaque on the monument indicates that Kirkstall is 200 miles from London and 200 miles from Edinburgh.

 The re-located 19th century drinking fountain near the demolished police station at the junction of Abbey Road and Bradford Road proclaims 'Drink and be Grateful'.
 The fountain's little garden had been neglected for many a year until local community gardening group Kirkstall-in-Bloom made it their initial project in 2012.

+Hollybush Conservation Centre (part of The Conservation Volunteers) is located on the site of a former farm.
+The building dates back to at least 1700.
+A trade directory of the 1870s lists 'Joseph Whitwell Gentleman Rhubarb farmer of Hollybush House'.
+Hollybush Farm, under Whitwell, pioneered forced rhubarb, he was known as the largest commercial grower in the area.
+This led to the creation of the rhubarb triangle.